How to Use the Toddy Cold Brew System (Recipe and Instructions)

 Pro Tip: When adding the water, you should do so in a circular motion.
 This helps to keep the beans from sticking to the filter.

-5. Use the back of a spoon to make sure all the coffee is fully submerged in the water.
+Use the back of a spoon to ensure all the coffee is fully submerged in the water.

 Pro Tip: Never press down on the beans because they can clump together, clog the filter resulting in fewer nutrients being extracted from the beans.